Pig's ear as food: Okinawan cuisine

-In Okinawan cuisine, the pig's ear is called mimigaa (ミミガー).
+In Okinawan cuisine, the pig's ear is called mimigā (ミミガー).
 It is prepared by boiling or pickling and is served with vinegar or in the form of sashimi (sliced raw meat).
-The entirety of the pig's face is also eaten in Okinawa, where it is known as ciragaa (チラガー).
+The entirety of the pig's face is also eaten in Okinawa, where it is known as chiragā (チラガー).

 Spanish cuisine

 In Spanish cuisine, pig's ear is served fried or grilled as oreja de cerdo, one of the tapas snacks, or boiled in many variants of stew and cocido.

 Portuguese cuisine

 In Portuguese cuisine, pig's ear is served boiled and then roasted, with garlic and fresh coriander as Orelha de Porco de Coentrada.